Karen McCluskey: Season 6

-When Julie is subsequently attacked and ends up in a coma, Karen is initially hesitant to tell the police about the altercation between Julie and Danny.
-Roy convinces her to go through with it, rationalizing that she doesn't have to do it alone, and using this as an opportunity to confess his love for her.
+After Karen watches Julie Mayer fight with Danny Bolen, Julie is attacked by an unknown assailant and ends up in a coma.
+Karen is initially hesitant to tell the police about the altercation between Julie and Danny.
+Her boyfriend, Roy Bender, convinces her to go through with it, rationalizing that she doesn't have to do it alone, and using this as an opportunity to confess his love for her.
 Karen later watches as Danny is brought in for questioning.

 Later, Karen visits Katherine at the mental hospital she is staying at, to encourage her to come back to Wisteria Lane.
 She later brings the housewives with her to convince her to come back.

-In the sixth-season episode, "The Chase", Karen becomes engaged to Roy, and learns she has lung cancer.
+After Karen becomes engaged to Roy, she learns she has lung cancer.
 However, two episodes later in "My Two Young Men" we learn that Karen has already beaten cancer, and Roy throws a party for her, which all the neighbors of Wisteria Lane attend.